jorishermans/storagestack/packages/json-middleware/readme.md

 # JSON middleware

-The JSON middleware transforms the content to a string so it can be saved and will then parse it to JSON when you do a get for the content.
+The JSON middleware helps you in saving the content into the peer to peer distributed storage system as a json string.

 ### Middleware